LLNL/ExaConstit/README.md

 #### **Enhanced Output Files**
 - **Headers included**: All simulation output files now contain descriptive headers
-- **Time and volume data**: Automatically included in all output files
+- **Time and volume data**: Automatically included in all output files so the auto_dt_file has been removed
 - **Improved format**: Enhanced data organization (note: format differs from previous versions)
 - **Basename-based directories**: Output location determined by `basename` setting in options file
   ```toml